Arkwright Primary School

 Implementation- How do we plan, teach and assess P.E?

 Children in KS1 and KS2 are timetabled 2 hours of P.E. every week.
-Nursery/Reception children are timetabled 1 hour of a structured P.E. lesson and 1 hour of gross motor opportunities to embed their skills each week.
+Nursery/Reception children are timetabled 1 hour of a structured P.E. lesson and at a minimum of 1 hour of gross motor opportunities to embed their skills each week.

 Specialist sports coaches deliver lessons once a week to Y1-Y6, to ensure a high quality sports delivery alongside staff CPD.
 Teachers deliver P.E. lessons from the Complete P.E. scheme.
 This ensures our P.E. lessons are well sequenced and physical skills are built on as children progress through the school.